CQS: A Formally-Verified Framework for Fair and Abortable Synchronization: Basic CQS Algorithm

+\paragraph{Environment.} For simplicity, we assume the sequentially-consistent memory model, which matches our implementation, as all real-world weak memory models provide sequential consistency for data-race-free programs.
+In addition to plain reads and writes, we use atomic \texttt{Compare-and-Swap$\:$(CAS)}, \texttt{Get-and-Set}, and \texttt{Fetch-and-Add$\:$(FAA)} instructions, which are available in all modern programming languages.
+We also assume that the runtime environment supports garbage collection (GC).
+Reclamation techniques such as hazard pointers~\cite{michael2004hazard} or hazard eras~\cite{ramalhete2017brief} can be used in environments without GC.

-\paragraph{High-Level Overview.} Essentially, \sqs{} maintains a first-in-first-out (FIFO) queue of waiting requests and provides two main functions: \begin{itemize}[nosep] \item \texttt{suspend(): Future<T>} that adds a new waiter into the queue and returns the corresponding \texttt{Future}, and \item \texttt{resume(value: T)} that tries to retrieve and resume the next waiter, passing the specified value of type \texttt{T}. \end{itemize} A key advantage is that the framework allows to invoke \texttt{resume(..)} before \texttt{suspend()} as long as it is known that \texttt{suspend()} will happen eventually, so synchronization primitive implementations can allow such races.
+\paragraph{High-Level Algorithm Overview.} At the logical level, the \sqs{} maintains a first-in-first-out (FIFO) queue of waiting requests and provides two main functions: \begin{itemize}[nosep] \item \texttt{suspend(): T}, which adds the current thread as a waiter into the queue and suspends, and \item \texttt{resume(result: T): Bool}, which tries to retrieve and resume the next waiter, passing the specified value of type \texttt{T}. \end{itemize}

+A key advantage is that the framework allows to invoke \texttt{resume(..)} before \texttt{suspend()} as long as it is known that \texttt{suspend()} will happen eventually, so synchronization primitive implementations can allow such races.
 In Section~\ref{sec:primitives}, we present several algorithms that leverage this property for better performance and simplicity.